basarevych/injectt/README.md

     this.param2 = param2;
   }

-  // service name
+  // service name, requried
   static get $provides() {
     return "a";
   }

-  // optional dependencies names which
+  // optional dependencies which
   // will be passed to the constructor static get $requires() {
     return ["b", "c"];